FDA advisors reject MDMA therapy for PTSD, amid concerns over research

 “Although we do have two positive studies, the results are in the context of dramatic functional unblinding,” says Dr. David Millis, clinical reviewer for the FDA.

-Another potential sticking point could be the lack of data about how patients experienced the acute effects of the drug, including feelings like “euphoria” or “elevated mood.”
+Another potential sticking point was the lack of data about how patients experienced the acute effects of the drug, including feelings like “euphoria” or “elevated mood.”
 That data helps inform the FDA’s assessments of the drug’s abuse potential.

 “We noticed a striking lack of abuse-related adverse events,” said Millis, noting that the FDA had advised the study sponsors to collect this type of data.

-While MDMA is currently listed as a Schedule III drug, the agency’s review found it has the same abuse potential as a Schedule II stimulant, a category that includes cocaine.
+While MDMA is currently listed as a Schedule I drug, the agency’s review found it has the same abuse potential as a Schedule II stimulant, a category that includes cocaine.

 “We're actually managing more and more severe cases of MDMA overdose, and so I'm less concerned about the safety in the acute setting, but more chronically if they go on to abuse MDMA,” said Maryann Amirshahi, a professor of emergency medicine at Georgetown University and a member of the committee.